vacu9708/Study-records/Development methodology/Functional programming/readme.md

 ~~~

 # Functional programming
-Functional Programming treats computation as the evaluation of mathematical functions , where functions can accept other functions as arguments or return functions as results.<br>
+Functional Programming treats computation as the evaluation of mathematical functions , where functions can accept other functions as arguments.<br>
 ### Example
 This functional approach uses the map function along with a lambda function to double each element of the array.<br>
 ~~~python